the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/initial_setup/index.md

 ---
 title: Initial Setup
-numberHeaders: true
+# numberHeaders: true
 weight: -1
 ---

 # Initial setup

-Welcome!
-These instructions will help you get your computer set up for the class.
+**Welcome!
+These instructions will help you get your computer set up for the class.**
 If you get stuck or are unsure what to do, ask {{< teacher >}}.
 Everyone's system is different, so the initial setup sometimes needs some TLC.
-You should only ever have to run these instructions once.
+*You should only ever have to run these instructions once.*

-## The basics
+## Installing Python
-To get your computer ready, we need to configure the workspace you will use for the class.
-Select the tab for your operating system and follow the instructions.
-Please let {{< teacher >}} know if you run into any issues.
+To get your computer ready, we need to configure the workspace you will use for the class. **Select the tab for your operating system and follow the instructions.** Please let {{< teacher >}} know if you run into any issues.

 {{< tabs "computer-setup" >}}
 {{< tab "MacOS" >}}

-Start by installing the latest version of Python.
-[Open this link](https://www.python.org/downloads/), click "Download Python," and follow the installation instructions.
+1. **Start by installing the latest version of Python.** [Open this link](https://www.python.org/downloads/), click "Download Python," and follow the installation instructions.

-Once the installation finishes, you will see a Finder window showing what was installed.
+1. **Once the installation finishes, you will see a Finder window showing what was installed**.
 (If you closed the window, open Finder, click on "Applications," and then "Python 3.10" (or whatever version of Python you just installed).

-Double-click on "Install Certificates.command" and then "Update Shell Profile.command".
-Each of these will open a Terimal window and run a bunch of commands.
+1. **Double-click on "Install Certificates.command".** This will will open a Terminal window and run a bunch of commands.
 Once you see `[Process completed]`, you may close the window.

+1. **Double-click on "Update Shell Profile.command".** Each of these will open a Terminal window and run a bunch of commands.
+Once you see `[Process completed]`, you may close the window.

 {{< aside >}}
-If you see a red "Permission denied" error message when running "Install Certificates.command", open a Terminal window and run `sudo "/Applications/Python 3.10/Install Certificates.command"` instead.
-You will be asked for an administrator password; you won't see any letters appearing as you enter the password.
+**If you see a red "Permission denied" error message when running "Install Certificates.command"**:
+- open a Terminal window and run **`sudo "/Applications/Python 3.10/Install Certificates.command"`**
+- You will be asked for an administrator password; you won't see any letters appearing as you enter the password.
 This is a security feature.
 {{</ aside >}}

 {{< /tab >}}